About Vovk.ts

 Node.js/Next.js Back-End Framework

-This project was heavily inspired by NestJS , which is built on top of Express , a lower-level HTTP framework.
+This project is heavily inspired by NestJS , which is built on top of Express , a lower-level HTTP framework.
 NestJS extends Express with a modular architecture for large back-end applications.
-Vovk.ts achieves a similar goal by using Next.js Route Handlers as the lower-level HTTP framework, installed on top of a new or existing Next.js project as a set of secondary dependencies.
+Vovk.ts pursues a similar goal by using Next.js Route Handlers as the lower-level HTTP framework and can be added to a new or existing Next.js project as secondary dependencies.

-A single Node.js project contains both front-end and back-end code, eliminating the need for monorepos and their corresponding tooling.
+A single Node.js project houses both front-end and back-end code, eliminating the need for monorepos and the tooling they require.

 More info